-Join George Maestri for an in-depth discussion in this video Creating scripts in the Script Editor, part of Up and Running with MEL Scripting in Maya.
+Join George Maestri for an in-depth discussion in this video Creating scripts in the Script Editor, part of Learning MEL Scripting in Maya.

 - Now let's take a look at how to use the Script Editor window to create simple scripts.
 Now typically, you can use the history that Maya provides as the basis for your scripts.
 So I've got a simple scene here with table and chairs.
 And let's go into the Script Editor window and create a simple script.
 So like before, I just wanna go ahead and move one of the chairs.
 I'm gonna go ahead and select a chair and then just move that back about that much.